rwgk/numba/docs/source/reference/pysupported.rst

 str
 ---

-Numba supports (Unicode) strings in Python 3.
+Numba supports Python (Unicode) strings.
 Strings can be passed into :term:`nopython mode` as arguments, as well as constructed and returned from :term:`nopython mode`.
 As in Python, slices (even of length 1) return a new, reference counted string.
 Optimized code paths for efficiently accessing